 This council also affirmed the Veneration of Mary and the Saints and Images of them, not just of Jesus, and refers to praying to Mary.
 This distinction Catholics insist on making between Veneration and Worship is amusing to me.
 If you went back in time to before Christianity even existed and tried to explain to someone how your praying to a famous person who died before you were born isn't worshiping them, they would laugh at you.
 It is solely Christians trying to justify un-Biblical behavior that has created this distinction.

 The Council even affirms sacred relics in Canon 7 even saying you can't have Churches without them (The New Testament teaches that a church is any place where two or more believers gather together.).
-The Brazen Serpent is a symbol of Jesus yet it had to be destroyed when The Israelites started "venerating" it.
+The Brazen Serpent is a symbol of Jesus in the NT yet it had to be destroyed when The Israelites started "venerating" it.
 And no I don't think The Ark's role in the Temple is a comparable kind of Veneration, because it was there to be the thing a proper cult Idol would be standing or sitting on top of in a normal Temple.

 This is as good a time as any to state that I disapprove of calling Mary "Theotokos", the technical accuracy of the term isn't the point, the title isn't Biblical, calling her The Virgin Mary is enough.
 I agree with 100% of the gist of the Chalcedonian definition, and have no objection to 90% of the details, only this word, "before all ages" and I would say "Scriptures" in-place of "Fathers" at the beginning and end.